mindersec/minder/docs/docs/getting_started/first_profile.md

 ---
-title: Enabling Secret Scanning
+title: Creating your first profile
 sidebar_position: 40
 ---

-# Enabling Secret Scanning using Minder Profiles
+# Creating your first profile

 Minder uses [profiles](../how-to/create_profile.md) to specify common, consistent configuration which should be enforced on all registered